 - Paleo diets restrict dairy, while keto diets do not.

 - Paleo diets heavily emphasize “quality” while keto diets focus on quantity and nutrient percentages

 Can You Eat Both Ways?

 Of course, you can!
 People on the Paleo diet will often eat fewer carbs just by reducing or eliminating refined foods.
 This alone may reduce carbohydrates enough to trigger ketosis.
 While both diets are restrictive, some people may find one diet easier to adhere to than the other.
 When selecting a diet, it is important to consult a medical professional and make sure you choose a diet that gives you the best chance to achieve lasting weight loss.
-Whichever diet you pick, there are plenty of paleo meal kits (like those from Green Chef, Terra’s Kitchen, and Sun Basket) and a growing number of keto-friendly delivery services as well.
+Whichever diet you pick, there are plenty of paleo meal kits (like those from Green Chef, Terra’s Kitchen, and Sun Basket) and a growing number of keto-friendly meal delivery services and low-carb meal kits as well.
 These meal services will help you stick to your new eating plan!